• Skip to primary navigation

 Florida Pearl is one Ireland’s most loved and also decorated race horses.
 He went on to win four Irish Gold Cups but interestingly was never able to carry this form over to the Cheltenham Gold Cup, despite running several times there.

-The horse was a beast though and has won several majors including Champion Bumper, Royal and Sun Alliance Chase, Hennessey Gold Cup, John Durkan Memorial Chase, King George VI Chase, Betfair Bowl and the Normans Grove Chase, to name just a few.
+The horse was a beast though and has won several major races including Champion Bumper, Royal and Sun Alliance Chase, Hennessey (Irish) Gold Cup, John Durkan Memorial Chase, King George VI Chase, Aintree Bowl and the Normans Grove Chase, to name just a few.

 Training out of the Willie Mullins yard, Florida Pearl went on to win over £880,000 in prize money and won 16 from his 33 starts.